Serpent labret with articulated tongue: Labrets

-The eagle labret held by the Museo Civico d'Arte Antica mirrors the one worn by Nezahualcoyotl in the Codex Ixtlilxochitl.
+The eagle labret in the Museo Civico d'Arte Antica mirrors the one worn by Nezahualcoyotl in the Codex Ixtlilxochitl.

-Sahagún also records apparel worn by Moctezuma when he would dance, including different types of labrets: cylinders made of crystal, turquoise, or green stone, and labrets of gold, including eagles and "fire serpents".
-The description is reminiscent of several labrets that still survive.
-Although most such labrets are plain, made of made of obsidian or greenstone, several are reminiscent of Sahagún's description.
-Gold eagle labrets are held by the Metropolitan Museum of Art (the "Met"), the Saint Louis Art Museum, the Los Angeles County Museum of Art, and the Museo Civico d'Arte Antica in Turin.
-The Met also holds an eagle in jadeite, and the Princeton University Art Museum a curassow in gold.
-The National Museum of the American Indian in Washington holds both a gold bird's head labret, and a gold serpent with tongue extended.
-The Turin example, in particular, closely parallels one worn by the Aztec ruler Nezahualcoyotl in his depiction in the Codex Ixtlilxochitl.
+Also in the Florentine Codex, Sahagún records apparel worn by Moctezuma when he danced, including different types of labrets: cylindrical examples made of crystal, turquoise, or green stone, and ones made of gold, including eagles and "fire serpents".
+Although most surviving examples are plain, made of obsidian or greenstone, several are reminiscent of Sahagún's description.
+Gold eagle labrets are owned by the Metropolitan Museum of Art ("the Met"), the Saint Louis Art Museum, the Los Angeles County Museum of Art, and the Museo Civico d'Arte Antica in Turin.
+The Met also owns an eagle in jadeite.
+The Turin example, in particular, closely parallels one worn by the Aztec ruler Nezahualcoyotl in his depiction in the Codex Ixtlilxochitl, the relevant portion of which was derived from the memories of a mestizo descendant of Aztec royalty.

+The Princeton University Art Museum owns a gold curassow labret, and the Weltmuseum in Vienna a bird's head in gold and rock crystal.
+Another gold bird's head is in the American Museum of Natural History in New York City, and two others were sold by the auction house Giquello in 2021, for €64,202 (equivalent to US$), and by Sotheby's in 2024, for US$10,800 (each including fees).
+A gold bird's head, possibly of a parrot, was owned by the archaeologist Suzannah Beck Vaillant as of 1962.
+Dumbarton Oaks in Washington, D.C., has a gold head of a bird, reptile, or composite animal.
+Also in Washington, the National Museum of the American Indian has a gold bird's head labret, alongside a gold serpent that, like the Met's example, features a movable tongue.
+The Eskenazi Museum of Art at Indiana University Bloomington holds a gold bird's head that may represent the wind god Ehecatl; another gold labret representing Ehecatl was auctioned in the same 2021 sale by Giquello, but was bought in against an estimate of €20,000–25,000 (equivalent to US$–).
+The Seattle Art Museum also holds a gold labret that, while plainer, may represent the fang of a serpent or beak of a bird.